 - Flash Sideways: Eight gets to see his alternate self's life in the Eighth Doctor Adventures.
 The whole "having a heart ripped out and destroying Gallifrey" thing properly freaks him out.

-- If you were familiar with this audio before watching "The End of Time", Rassilon's predilection toward Complete Monster-hood and Big Bad-ery wasn't such a shock.
+- If you were familiar with this audio before watching "The End of Time", Rassilon's predilection toward Big Bad-ery wasn't such a shock.

 - If you listened to it before becoming familiar with the Eleventh Doctor story "The Doctor's Wife", it shows how the TARDIS can take a human form and how she's quite possessive of her Doctor.